-EC {NC} = Exposure concentration (mg/m 3) EC C = Exposure concentration (mg/m 3) EPC {air-bathe} = Exposure point concentration for air $(\mu g/m^3)$ CF1 = Conversion factor 1 (0.001 mg/μg) F {air} = Fraction placeholder for air ED = Exposure duration (years) EF {bathe} = Exposure frequency for inhalation (days/year) ET {bathe} = Showering or bathing time (hours/day) AT {NC} = Exposure concentration (number of hours in exposure duration) AT C = Averaging time for carcinogens (number of hours in 70 years)
+EC {NC} = Exposure Concentration (mg/m 3) EC C = Exposure Concentration (mg/m 3) EPC {air-bathe} = Exposure Point Concentration for air $(\mu g/m^3)$ CF1 = Conversion Factor 1 (0.001 mg/μg) F {air} = Fraction Placeholder for air ED = Exposure Duration (years) EF {bathe} = Exposure Frequency for inhalation (days/year) ET {bathe} = Showering or Bathing Time (hours/day) AT {NC} = Exposure Concentration (number of hours in exposure duration) AT C = Averaging Time for carcinogens (number of hours in 70 years)

 Individuals may inhale COIs that are volatile while showering or taking a bath.
 Additionally, they may inhale non-volatile COIs, which may become aerosolized while taking a shower.
-As noted in Table 5-1, children under the age of six typically take baths rather than showers; therefore this age group was only evaluated for the RME shower inhalation scenario.
+As noted in Table 5-1, children under the age of six typically take baths rather than showers; this age group was therefore only evaluated for the RME shower inhalation scenario.
 As such, for the CT scenario, children under six were assumed to only be exposed to volatile chemicals while taking a bath (that is, they were not exposed to non-volatile COIs via shower aerosolization).

-The exposure times for the inhalation while bathing scenario represent the entire time that a person remains in the bathroom as it relates to bathing; in other words, their exposure times include the time during which they are bathing, as well as the time they remain in the bathroom subsequent to bathing.
+The exposure times for the inhalation-while-bathing scenario represent the entire time that a person remains in the bathroom as the time relates to bathing; in other words, the exposure times include the time during which an indivdual is bathing, as well as the time he or she remains in the bathroom subsequent to bathing.
 The exposure times are presented below, and represent the mean inhalation exposure times.(111)

-Table 5-14: Exposure Frequencies: Bathing- Inhalation (hours/day) Age Group (age in years)
+Table 5-14: Exposure frequencies: Bathing-Inhalation (hours/day)

-Age e Group (age in year ·s)
+Age e Group (a age in year rs)

-<1 1 to 2 3 to 5 6 to 10 11 to 15 16 to 20 21 to 69
+<1 1 to 2 3 to 5 6 to 10 11 to 15 16 to 20 21 to 69 21 to 69

 0.37 0.43 0.47 0.47 0.55 0.75 0.28